-In the event of a successful claim for unfair dismissal, the tribunal may order reinstatement or re-engagement of the employee if this is practicable in the circumstances, but this is very rare in practice.
+In the event of a successful claim for unfair dismissal, the ET may order reinstatement or re-engagement of the employee if this is practicable in the circumstances, but this is very rare in practice.
 In most cases, the remedy awarded is compensation.
 This comprises a basic award (equivalent to a statutory redundancy payment - see below) and a compensatory award.

-The cap on the compensation award is the lower of £89,669 (from 6 April 2021).
+The upper limit on the compensatory award is the lower of a fixed amount which changes in April each year (see here for the current rate) or 52 weeks' pay.
 The compensatory award is what the tribunal considers "just and equitable" in all the circumstances taking account of the employee's losses since the dismissal and looking to the future.
 The employee is expected to mitigate their loss by making reasonable efforts to find a new job.

 Various factors may go to reduce the unfair dismissal compensatory award.
-For example, the tribunal may make a percentage reduction to reflect the fact that the employee contributed to the dismissal by his or her own fault.
-Or, if the dismissal is unfair because the employer adopted an unfair procedure, the tribunal may reduce the award if the employee may have been dismissed in any event even if proper procedures had been followed.
+For example, the ET may make a percentage reduction to reflect the fact that the employee contributed to the dismissal by their own fault.
+Or, if the dismissal is unfair because the employer adopted an unfair procedure, the ET may reduce the award if the employee may have been dismissed in any event even if proper procedures had been followed.